 Social-Emotional Activities for a Pumpkin Preschool Theme

-Pumpkin Feelings – Grab some orange paper or mini pumpkins for this fun and clever activity.
-Watch Feelings and Emotions on YouTube and review different emotions for your preschooler.
 Invite your preschooler to draw faces on orange paper or mini pumpkins.
 Model drawing different emotions including sad, angry, frustrated, tired, scared, and bored.
 Line up the faces after drawing and invite your preschooler to identify how each pumpkin is feeling.

 Pass the Pumpkin Game – Play Pass the Pumpkin game with family members and friends with fun and lively music.
 Stand in a circle and give the first person a mini pumpkin.
-When the music stops, whoever is holding the pumpkin has to say something nice about the person to their right and the person holding the pumpkins sits in the middle until the game is over and there is only one person left standing.
-This game is ideal for teaching young children how to give authentic compliments and share thanks and gratitude for friends and family.
-Don’t forget to shower your preschooler with compliments and positive messages too!
+When the music stops, whoever is holding the pumpkin has to say something nice about the person to their right and the person holding the pumpkin sits in the middle until the game is over and there is only one person left standing.

 Just Plain Fun Activities for a Pumpkin Preschool Theme